IHS-Approved Categories Of Instruction

 Marketing and Sales

-1. Motivational
+1. Motivational sales techniques

 2. Direct mail

-3. Financial Planning and Responsibilities
+3. Financial planning and responsibilities

 4. Advertising media